iwytsang/MechaCar_Statistical_Analysis/README.md

 Based on the Pr(>|t|) value, the variables that provided a non-random amount of variance to mpg values in the dataset would be VVehicle Weight, due to its value of 0.0776.
 A small Pr(>|t|) value means that the variables are unlikely to have a random relationship with the mpg value due to chance.

-Is the slope of the linear model considered to be zero?
-Why or why not?
+The slope is not zero due to the p-value being 5.35 x 10^11

-The slope is not zero due to the p-value being 5.35 x 10^11 Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+The linear model does predict mpg of MechaCar prototypes effectively because of the Multiple R-squared value of 0.7149, meaning 71.49% of the variance found in the mpg is due to vehicle weight.

 ## Summary Statistics on Suspension Coils
 ![image](https://user-images.githubusercontent.com/108503112/209722720-fede5a79-7c08-4c52-be3a-380c545e1fcd.png)